sarveshborkar/short-story-assignment/README.md

   A detailed write-up summarizing the assignment, including insights, methodology, and technical discussions.

 - **Slideshare Presentation**: [View the presentation on Slideshare](https://www.slideshare.net/secret/b9BAMgOKo0JI29)
-  A concise and visually engaging summary of the assignment.

 - **Google Slides**: [View the presentation on Google Slides](https://docs.google.com/presentation/d/1ZV2TQ0fmJ90QuyVRyE97PXV00ILyCkygZWhO0xSiYu4/edit?usp=sharing)
-  The editable version of the presentation for easy customization.

 ## **Visualizations**